Rosco Adagio Touring Portable Floor Full Roll

 - Easy to roll up and to transport

-- Always store rolled up standing on end
+- Store rolled up around core and standing on end

 - Install with vinyl floor tape